 Sisters Hospital is a medium-sized community hospital in Western New York that has a long heritage of teaching.
 Our family medicine program has been around for 30+ years seeded with a deep osteopathic heritage.
-Sisters Hospital is #1 in the number of annual deliveries in Western New York for many years.
-We are the only hospital that can care for both critically ill mother and baby in the same institution and have a brand new state-of-the-art neonatal intensive care unit.
+Sisters of Charity Hospital has the most number of annual deliveries in Western New York.
+We are the only hospital that can care for both critically ill mother and baby in the same institution and have a state of the art neonatal intensive care unit.

-Our Family Medicine program received ACGME initial accreditation status in the fall of 2017 and ACGME Osteopathic Recognition.
-This allows us to continue training residents in our community long into the future.
+Our family medicine program received continued ACGME accreditation June 2020.
+We received ACGME Osteopathic Recognition continued accreditation September 2020.
+All positions are considered as designated osteopathic residents, which allows us to continue training residents in our community long into the future.
 We continue to adapt and look for innovative and effective teaching and learning models.

-We are surrounded by strong postgraduate training programs including internal medicine, obstetrics and gynecology, podiatry, ENT, pastoral care and pharmacy.
+We are surrounded by strong postgraduate training programs including internal medicine, obstetrics and gynecology, podiatry, pastoral care, pharmacy, and neuro critical care.
 These programs complement the learning environment and allow the opportunity to work across multiple specialties.
-Sisters Hospital also has fellowships in vascular surgery, colorectal surgery, wound care, and neuro critical care.
+Sisters hospital helps to train fellows in vascular, colorectal, ENT.
 We are part of the Catholic Health System network which allows for exposure to strengths that the different hospitals have to offer.
 Our program is also part of the University at Buffalo GMEC consortium which broadens the educational opportunities throughout Western New York.

 We have dedicated core faculty that have a passion for teaching and training.
 The continuity of care clinic is housed in a private practice setting which is quite different than a traditional hospital clinic model.
 Our goal is to promote continuity of care throughout your training years and beyond as you start your career.
 We promote global health awareness and encourage local and foreign mission trips.